Technology in the Residence Halls

 - Don't run your own wireless network.
 This interferes with the university wireless and degrades performance for other users.

 - Don't use wireless printers.
 It is not possible to print to a printer that is on the wireless.
 Disable any wireless adapter that may be in the printer.

 - Don't use peer-to-peer software.
 Most of them will not work, however, if one does work network access will be removed when it is spotted.

 - If you want more than one device plugged into the network jack you are allowed to use a switch.
 There are some caveats to doing this.
-Please contact the help desk with questions.
+Please contact the IT Solutions Center with questions.

 - Plug in TVs and BluRay players and don't use them on wireless.
 Wireless is a shared medium.
 Performance will be better plugged in and your neighbors will love you for it.